robin0800/manjaro-tools/README.md

 /etc/manjaro-tools/manjaro-tools/sets/iso
 ~~~

-but it can be configured in the manjaro-tools.conf file.
+but it can be configured in the manjaro-tools.conf.

 mkset is a little helper tool to easily create buildsets.
 It is run inside the abs/pkgbuilds or iso profiles directory.